dfirale/evtscanner/README.md

 Some additional rules also included which I found important.
 Might add some more later!

+More detailed explanation in this blog post: https://dfirale.github.io/dfir/2021/03/01/Finding-evil-with-Powershell-and-Get-WinEvent.html

 ## REQUIREMENTS

 - (Recommended) Sysmon installed